RioDefi/riochain/modules/rio-bridge/README.md

-## 简介
+## Rio Bridge Module
-该模块主要实现跨链资产的充值与提现，目前还需要与中心化的后台管理钱包配合使用。当中心化的钱包收到对应的充值提现请求后，经过验证将由指定权限的用户发送相关的deposit/withdrwal请求。

-对于一次性超过30 BTC的请求，需要列入白名单中才可以正常充值。列入白名单的方式为调用mark_white的接口。如果一个地址提交了一个超过30 BTC的充值请求，但还未通过白名单，则会将其充值标记为pending状态。在将其列入白名单之后，将会自动完成之前的充值请求。
+version: 1.0 beta

+This module is to implement the cross-chain deposit and withdraw for RioChain.
+This is the first version to make the  business logic work.
+The next version will be more decentralized.

+Rio Bridge will implemented with a federated model, and we have decideded to not integrate a light node in the chain to support the generic cross-chain asset.
+This requires some trust in the federated nodes but have the benifit for less onchain cost and more generic cross-chain support.

-## 模块定义storage：
+## storage：
-AssetId : SBTC的assetid
+AssetId : assetid of sbtc

-Paused : 全局暂停开关
+Paused : Overall swith

-List : 已知的KYC（白名单）列表，标记了用户白名单
+List : Known List of KYC (whitelist users)

-Threshold : 触发KYC的阈值
+Threshold : kyc threshold

-Admins : KYC的管理账户，可以赋予不同的管理账号不同的权限
+Admins : admin account of kyc management

 PendingDepositList : 触发了KYC还没有被认证的存款记录

-DepositHistory : 存款历史
+DepositHistory : deposit history

-PendingWithdraws : 还未实施的提现请求
+PendingWithdraws : pending withdraws

-PendingWithdrawVault : 暂时保管待提现的SBTC的账户
+PendingWithdrawVault : sbtc vault for withdraw

-## 模块的接口 ：
+## interface ：

-pause() : 暂停，需要root权限
+pause() : pause, root only

-resume() : 恢复，pause的逆操作，需要root权限
+resume() : resume，root only

 deposit(account_id, amount, tx_hash) : 存入BTC，要提供用户在RIO的用户accountid，金额和BTC的交易hash，只有bridge的admin可以调用